Planning minors and majors

 The School of Mathematics offers a broad range of mathematics units at level three.
 Descriptions of all of these are provided via the List of units offered on the left-hand menu.
 Many of these units are intended for non-specialist third-level studies in mathematics, for example towards a major in Mathematics rather than one of the specialised majors.
 Specialist areas of mathematics available for study at level three include algebra, analysis and geometry, applied and computational mathematics, mathematical statistics and probability, and fluid dynamics.

 It is strongly recommended that students enrolling in any level-three mathematics units read the requirements of their desired major or extended major carefully to ensure that those units can be counted towards that major or extended major, and that all other requirements will have been satisfied in a timely manner.
 Links to those requirements are provided at the top of this page.
-Further advice and assistance on choices of units can be obtained from either the relevant coordinator (listed above) or Science Student Services.
+Further advice and assistance on choices of units can be obtained from either the relevant coordinator (see above) or Science Student Services.
 Note, however, that not every unit offered in the latest handbook will necessarily be offered in every subsequent year.

 Students intending to undertake a major in applied mathematics who have not already completed either MTH2021 Linear algebra with applications or MTH2025 Linear algebra (advanced) should normally take one of these units in their third year of enrolment.